jing-1196/DBRN/README.md

-# DBRN for image dehazing
+# A Dual-branch Residual Network for Inhomogeneous Dehazing